aeinstein/vumeter/readme.md

 * compatibel with all arduino boards
 * compatibel with all neopixel strips
 * Config saved in eeprom
+* Serial Console for on the fly changes

 ## Example Setup with Keystone Modules